 What to serve with flatbreads

 These flatbreads are delicious with a curry – they’re perfect for scooping up the vegetables in an aloo gobi or for mopping up the lentils in a dhal.
 I love them instead of tortillas or tacos with this smoky pulled jackfruit.
 For a quick meal you could serve them with soup or stuff them with your favourite sandwich fillings.
 Add toppings and grill them to make them into pizzas.
-And if you come back next week I’ll be sharing that vegan jackfruit gyros recipe that I mentioned above, which I made using vegan flatbread.
+But my favourite way to enjoy these is my vegan jackfruit gyros recipe that I mentioned above, which I make using this vegan flatbread recipe.

 How to make easy homemade vegan flatbread